 In case you are wondering how I come up with my table-setting ideas, I always look at what I already own first.
 For this table that was easier said than done.
 It required going into the attic space (on our third floor) and pulling out all of my Christmas decorations.
 I also had to go into the Carriage House and pull out all of the Christmas decorations stored there.
 (I know you are wondering why I have Christmas decor stored in different places, but I am pleased to say that all of my Christmas decor is now happily together on the third floor.)

 Once I could see everything all in one place, it was easy to come up with this Silver and Gold theme.
 I created a list with lots of silver and gold items that you can access here.

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 I am the queen of repurposing.
 I love using things for a purpose other than what they were intended.

-For vases, I have used vintage cheese molds, glass battery jars, and brick molds.
+For vases, I have used vintage cheese molds, glass battery jars, and brick molds (to name a few).
 For my everyday glassware, I use mason jars.
 I have a lot of vintage windows hanging on the walls inside our home and I use vintage crocks to store everything.

 #3 Creating a Pendalogue Forest Centerpiece